-HOUSING AUTHORITY OF THE COUNTY OF SANTA CLARA, CALIFORNIA Summary Schedule of Prior Year Audit Findings For the Year Ended June 30, 2016 Summary of Prior Year's Federal Award Findings Reference Number: Finding 2015-003 - Eligibility and Special Tests and Provisions Section 8 Moving to Work Demonstration Program - 14.881 Audit Finding: During our audit of the eligibility requirements of the MTW's Section 8 HCV program, we selected 40 tenants representing a population of 15,501 for testing.
-Of the total 40 tenant cases tested, the housing quality inspections for two units were not performed when they were due inspections for two units were not performed when they were due.
-Recommendation: The Authority was recommended to establish a procedure to review the system data with the case files at each initial examination and reexamination date to ensure that HQS inspections are performed on time.
-Status of Corrective Action: Corrective action plan has been implemented.
-Reference Number: Finding 2015-004 - Eligibility Section 8 Moderate Rehabilitation - 14.856 Audit Finding: During our audit of the eligibility requirements of the Section 8 Moderate Rehabilitation Program (MOD), we randomly selected 13 tenants from a population of 75 cases for testing.
-In two tenant cases, the HAP to Owner per MOD HAP register did not agree to the HAP per Owner listed at form HUD-50058 due to tenant rent payments being incorrectly computed due to missed imputed income from both savings and checking accounts.
+Santa Clara County Housing Authority Summary Schedule of Prior Year Finding For Fiscal Year Ended June 30, 2017

+Summary Schedule of Prior Audit Findings

+Reference Number 2015-004 - Eligibility Section 8 Moderate Rehabilitation - CFDA #14.856 Audit Finding During our audit of the eligibility requirements of the Section 8 Moderate Rehabilitation Program (MOD), we randomly selected 13 tenants from a population of 75 cases for testing.
+In two tenant cases, the HAP to Owner per MOD HAP register did not agree to the HAP per Owner listed at form HUD- 50058 due to tenant rent payments being incorrectly computed due to missed imputed income from both savings and checking accounts.
 In one tenant case, the HAP to Owner per MOD HAP register did not tie to the HAP per Owner listed at form HUD-50058 due to missed imputed income from assets.

-Recommendation: The Authority was recommended to establish a procedure to review the system data with the case files at each initial examination and reexamination date to ensure the system was properly established and the correct tenant information is used to compute the housing assistance payments.
+Recommendation The Authority was recommended to establish a procedure to review the system data with the case files at each initial examination and re-examination date to ensure the system was properly established and the correct tenant information is used to compute the housing assistance payments Status Implemented.
+The Authority implemented the Nan McKay Quality Control Tool on July 1, 2017